TaufeqRazakh/AdvancedPerformanceProfiling/README.md

 ## Resources
 Profiling and analysis for homework 6 requires an Intel DevCloud account.
 To set up an account with DevCloud  [use](https://software.intel.com/devcloud/oneapi) this link to sign up or register.
 Even if you previously made a DevCloud account, the above link can be used to revive an expired account.

-For help with logging into the nodes please refer to the documentation under OneApi for DevCloud  (https://devcloud.intel.com/oneapi/documentation/connect-with-ssh-linux-macos/)
+For help with logging into the nodes please refer to the [documentation](https://devcloud.intel.com/oneapi/documentation/connect-with-ssh-linux-macos/) under OneApi for DevCloud.

 ## Pre-requisite: Installing the profiler and analysis GUI
 + Download & install the latest version of the Intel oneAPI Vtune Profiler GUI from [here](https://www.intel.com/content/www/us/en/developer/tools/oneapi/vtune-profiler-download.html).